Madrid Accords

 The Madrid Accords, (Note: Also called Madrid Agreement or Madrid Pact) formally the Declaration of Principles on Western Sahara, was a treaty between Spain, Morocco, and Mauritania setting out six principles which would end the Spanish presence in the territory of Spanish Sahara and arrange a temporary administration in the area pending a referendum.

 The territory had been a Spanish province and former colony.
-The agreement was signed in Madrid on November 14, 1975, six days before Francisco Franco died, although it was never published on the Boletin Oficial del Estado.
+The agreement was signed in Madrid on November 14, 1975, six days before Spanish dictator Francisco Franco died, although it was never published on the Boletin Oficial del Estado.
 This agreement conflicted with the Law on decolonization of Sahara, ratified by the Spanish Parliament (Cortes) on November 18.

 Under the Madrid agreement, the territory would then be divided between Morocco and Mauritania, with no role for either the Polisario Front or the Sahrawi people generally.
 Following the accords, the Polisario relocated from the Mauritanian border to Algeria.

 Background

 President Moktar Ould Daddah of Mauritania, President Houari Boumédiène of Algeria and King Hassan II of Morocco during a 1973 summit meeting on Spanish Sahara in Agadir.

 The province's future had been in dispute for several years, with both Morocco and Mauritania demanding its full annexation to their territory and Spain attempting to introduce either a regime of internal autonomy or a Sahrawi pro-Spanish independent state.
 Additionally, an independent group of indigenous Sahrawis called the Polisario Front sought independence through guerrilla warfare.
 The United Nations had since 1963 regarded the area as a colony, and demanded self-determination for it, in accordance with General Assembly Resolution 1514.